-The Company entered into two contingent notes associated with the acquisition of Community Veterinary Clinics, LLC, d/b/a ("VIP" and such acquisition the "VIP Acquisition").
-The notes were earned based on consolidated company EBITDA as discussed in the accompanying financial statements, and were revalued each period through earnings.
-During the years ended December 31, 2019 and 2018, the Company recognized additional expense due to the revaluation of the notes of \$7.3 million and \$3.3 million, respectively.
+A portion of the purchase price for the acquisition of Community Veterinary Clinics, LLC, d/b/a ("VIP" and such acquisition the "VIP Acquisition"), was structured in the form of Contingent Notes (the "Contingent Notes") that vested based on the combined Company EBITDA targets for the years ending December 31, 2019 and 2018.
+The Contingent Notes were earned based on consolidated company EBITDA as discussed in the accompanying financial statements, and were revalued each period through earnings.
+The combined Company EBITDA targets were met for each year end, and as such the Contingent Notes became fixed as of December 31, 2019 and 2018.
+During the year ended December 31, 2020, the Company recognized no additional expense due to the revaluation of the Contingent Notes, but recognized \$7.3 million during the year ended December 31, 2019.